mathematica-pub/frontend-shared-packages/projects/demo-app/src/OVERVIEW.md

   .build();
 ```

+There are two different methods for instantiating a config builder.

-The user can use the builders either through providing the builder the providers array of a component and declaring the it in the component's constructor or by new-ing the class themselves.
+Generally, we recommend that users access the config builders by providing them in the providers array of a component and then declaring in the component's constructor, as shown in the code block below.
+We recommend this because this best matches common Angular and JavaScript patterns.

+However, if this approach is used, _the config must be supplied to its corresponding component as an observable or alias of an observable_, so that changes are detected in this object in the target component.

 _Using providers array_